drovak/os8diskserver/SerialDisk/docs/how-to.md

 handler for the first two partitions.
 That way, OS/8 only has to go to the disk to fetch the non-system handler for SDA1/SDB1.

+To enable up to two additional "drives", you'll need to "INsert their handlers with lines like these
+	$IN SDNS:SDA2,SDB2
+	$IN SDNS:SDA3,SDB3
+and UNload or at least DElete some other devices (to stay under 15).
+Possibly thus:
+	$UN RL0
+	$DE RKA1,RKB1

 Now it's time to BOot the system, configuring it the way we have described.
 Once built, save BUILD so that next time we call it for modifications, it knows what the current configuration is.